 When going out to your garden, some of you may be saddened by the destruction of your plants.
 We spend so much time and money in growing them and want them to reach their full potential as worry free as can be.
 If your plants have had some insect and/or disease stress, your first initial reaction would likely be to get rid of them.
 You don't have to react so quickly as there are many solutions and growing alternatives to overcome this issue.

 It is true that in order to successfully eliminate these bugs and protect our vegetables, flowers, trees,shrubs,or wherever the issue may be in your garden, the first defense is through identification.
 When searching for these little culprits, remember that not all bugs are destructive.
 We refer to these bugs as "beneficial insects".
 Beneficial insects will eat and feed off of the nasty ones.
 Of course there are more destructive insects then there are beneficial types, however if you get rid of the bad ones, then the beneficial insects will increase in population.
-I referenced the most common beneficial insects and where they benefit your garden below with some photos to make identification easier.
+I have referenced the more common beneficial insects and what areas they benefit your garden.
+You will find them listed below along with photos which will make identification more accurate and easier.
 This class of insects also makes an ideal solution in dealing with pests as a biological means.
 What this basically indicates is that instead of using chemicals you can promote beneficial populations to naturally occur by creating habitats as well as purchasing from your local Garden Centre or Agriculture Services.

 Growing types of plants that will attract beneficial insects is a great start to entice and increase the population.
 We have provided a list of those plants and you can find those by clicking here.
 I am sure most of you have heard that if you see many lady bugs then the aphid population will likely be lower.
 Ladybugs or lady beetles enjoy eating aphids as well as other types of destructive insects.
 You can encourage the ladybug population with habitats such as a ladybug house or choosing not to spray any chemicals especially while these bugs are present.
 These houses and habitats are enticing for other beneficials such as the lacewing which will also help you gain control over aphids and other bothersome insects.